TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## import-Pack2
+- Replaced deprecated `__resource.lua` with `fxmanifest.lua` using `cerulean` fx_version and Lua 5.4 support.
+- Added `vehicle_names.lua` to register human-friendly vehicle names through `AddTextEntry`.
+- Declared all vehicle metadata files explicitly in the new manifest.